Registered Education Saving Plan

 - Anyone is qualified to establish and contribute to an RESP – parents, grandparents, aunts, uncles and even good friends; however, the total contributions cannot exceed the RESP limits for each beneficiary.
 Use resp calculator for this.

-- Funds segregated are often good investment choices as resp providers will tell you.
+- Funds segregated are often good investment choices as Registered Education Saving Plan providers will tell you.
 Your education investments must be in accordance with your overall financial goals and time horizon.
 It must follow effectively a strategy for asset allocation that qualifies for diversification and risk/return requirements.

 - Opt for investments allowing switches to financial goals changes, especially in the two to three years prior to paying for books and tuition.
 Time is essential: the sooner you start, the more opportunity your children will have.
 The amount as shown in the resp calculator will enable your children to pursue the college or university of their choice, follow the career they want, and obtain the earning power they need.